Biometrix-Health-Self-Improvement/PJ-WIP/README.md

-# PJ-WIP
-Jp's work in progress before being committed to any official branches.
+#Jp's experimental work in progress

+Please NO DELETE!
+This is where I will put code that's outside the Sprint's tasks.

 Links:
 http://stackoverflow.com/questions/4688277/java-lang-runtimeexception-unable-to-instantiate-activity-componentinfo